moorinl/wagtail-themes/README.md

 ]
 ```

-Now make sure the `ThemeLoader` is added your `loaders` config in the setting
+Now make sure the `ThemeLoader` is added to your `loaders` config in the setting
 `TEMPLATES`.
 Note that Django by default adds `APP_DIRS` to the setting, which
 conflicts with defining your custom `loaders` config.